yudhasubki/wal/README.md

 - **LRU Cache**: Integrates an LRU cache to improve read performance.
 - **Checksum Validation**: Ensures data integrity using CRC32 checksums.
 - **Configurable Options**: Provides configurable options for log directory, segment size, buffer size, and more.
+- **Custom Janitor Hook**: Allows the use of custom functions for cleaning up resources, such as uploading segments to cloud storage.

 ### Configuration Options
 You can configure the WAL instance using the following options: